CD3/run-if/README.md

 $ pip install run-if-changed
 ```

+## Concepts

+`run-if` is a tool for running commands if  certain conditions are met.
+Several different types of files/directories are considered when
+determining if a command should run.

+targets
+: Files or directories that will cause the command to run if they are _**not** present_.

+dependencies
+: Files or directories that will cause the command to run if they _change_.

+sentinals
+: Files or directories that will cause the command to run if they _**do** exist_.

-## Rules for determining if a command will be run
+### Rules for determining if a command will be run

 `run-if` does not use modification times to determine if a command should be run.
 Instead, it writes a small JSON
 file in the current working directory to cache information between runs that is used to determine if a command should run.